Back to list

 Energy management

+A smart city relies on the adoption of innovative energy management strategies to meet the growing energy needs of its citizens.
 Energy management in a smart city is optimized to reduce consumption and improve energy efficiency.
-Smart systems adjust energy use according to need, integrating renewable sources to minimize the carbon footprint.
+It focuses on innovative and systematic energy supply and distribution without compromising consumer demands.
+The IoT embedded in energy solutions offers smart systems that adjust energy use according to needs, integrating renewable sources to minimize the carbon footprint.

 Urban mobility

-Urban mobility is being transformed by smart cities through the integration of intelligent transportation systems.
-This includes connected public transport, shared bikes and scooters, and autonomous vehicles, facilitating smooth traffic flow and reducing congestion.
+Urban mobility encompasses a dynamic ecosystem of digital and physical infrastructure engineered to optimize the movement of people and goods.
+It is being transformed by connected cities through the integration of intelligent transportation systems.
+This includes connected public transportation, shared bicycles and scooters, and autonomous vehicles, facilitating smooth traffic flow and reducing congestion.
+However, urban mobility in connected cities is not limited to optimizing urban transportation, but includes optimizing traffic through AI.
+Cities can now limit traffic congestion, reduce emissions, and build cost-effective transportation networks.

 Safety and monitoring